Fixtures

 In 1967, Brian Clough and Peter Taylor took over and led Derby to its greatest glory.
 Starting at 18th in the Second Division in 1968, Clough and Taylor acquired Alan Hinton, Roy McFarland, and John O'Hare, then clinched the influential signing of Dave Mackay to lead the club to 1st place in 1969, and promotion to the First Division.
 Derby went on to finish fourth in 1970, were banned from competing in Europe due to financial irregularities in 1971, and won their first ever Football League Championship in 1972.
 Though Derby did not retain their title the following season, they did reach the semi-finals of the European Cup, where they lost to Juventus.
 Clough's frequent outspoken comments against football's establishment eventually led to him falling out with the board of directors at the club, and Clough and Taylor left in October 1973.
 Such was their impact on the club that, 37 years later, a 9 ft (2.75 metres) bronze statue of the pair was erected outside Pride Park in commemoration of their legacy.

 Despite the departure of Clough and Taylor, Derby's league success was repeated in the 1974–75 season when they won the title under successor Dave Mackay, who had been a player under Clough when they had returned to the top flight in 1969.
-However, Derby's form declined towards the end of the 1970s and they went down to the Second Division in 1980 after a string of managers, including former Manchester United boss Tommy Docherty, unsettled the club trying desperately to maintain its place at the top of the First Division.
-Though they challenged well in their first season, Derby were soon hit hard by rising debts, falling attendances and dismal performances.
-Peter Taylor returned to the Baseball Ground as manager in early 1983 and kept Derby up that season, but he retired a year later just before Derby's relegation to the Third Division for only the second time in their history.
-However, Derby did manage to avoid going out of business, and they were soon under the ownership of wealthy businessman Robert Maxwell.
+However, Derby's form declined towards the end of the 1970s and they were relegated to the Second Division in 1980 after a string of managers, including former Manchester United boss Tommy Docherty, unsettled the club.
+Though they challenged well in their first season in Division Two, Derby were soon badly affected by rising debts, falling attendances and dismal performances.[]

 After relegation to the Third Division in May 1984, the club appointed Arthur Cox as manager.
 Although they missed out on promotion in Cox's first season as manager, they then won back-to-back promotions and were back in the First Division for the 1987–88 season, with attendances also rising as the club's on-the-field fortunes and financial position improved.
 The financial backing of new chairman Robert Maxwell saw stars such as Peter Shilton, Mark Wright, Dean Saunders, Trevor Hebberd and Ted McMinn brought to the club and they finished fifth in the 1988–89 season.

 A lack of any further investment from Maxwell quickly led to a decline and discontent amongst the club's fans, culminating in relegation back to the Second Division in 1991 when the club finished bottom of the First Division with just five wins all season.
 At this time, local newspaper businessman Lionel Pickering became the majority shareholder of the club, taking control just before Maxwell's death in November 1991.
 In 1992, Derby County paid £2.5 million for Notts County central defender Craig Short, at the time – and for five years afterwards – the most expensive player to be signed by a club outside the top flight, and indeed one of the highest fees paid by any English club for a player at the time.
 Other expensive signings included strikers Tommy Johnson and Marco Gabbiadini.
-Cox's resignation as manager in October 1993 saw the appointment of legendary former player Roy McFarland as manager.
+Cox's resignation as manager in October 1993 saw the appointment of former player Roy McFarland as manager.
 Derby reached the final of the Division One playoffs that season, but were beaten by local rivals Leicester City.
 McFarland was sacked a year later after Derby missed out on the playoffs, and his replacement was Jim Smith – a manager whose track record at his previous clubs included four promotions and an FA Cup semi-final appearance.

 Although the 1995–96 season started slowly, the signing of sweeper Igor Štimac in the early autumn proved pivotal.
 Smith guided the Rams to a second-place finish and the Premier League, now the top flight of English football.
 During that season, it was announced Derby would be leaving the Baseball Ground after more than 100 years to move into a new all-seater stadium, following earlier plans to develop the Baseball Ground as a 26,000-seat stadium.